Oga! Pastor

 Oga!
 Pastor is a Nigerian drama web series by NdaniTV which was released on NdaniTV's YouTube page in June 2019.
 The show which was created and written by Lani Aisida ran for 3 episodes until it was canceled by the channel.

 Plot summary

 Oga!
-Pastor follows the life of Deoye Gesinde, a young clergyman and founder of a fast-growing Church, GGBC.
-Deoye struggles with balancing the needs of his family, the needs of the Church, and his own personal needs.
-The tough balancing act soon keeps him in the bondage of people's expectations and the high standards he has set for himself.
+Pastor is based on the story of Deoye Gesinde, a young pastor and the founder of an emerging church called GGBC.
+The drama showcases the challenges that come from meeting the conflicting demands of his ministry, personal life, and society.